Here’s what you can find in the Treatise

 Learning Cost: 2

 The user hooks their weapon against a target’s shield to pull it out of position.
 When using this technique, the user must achieve a purple result or higher on their Two-Handed melee roll.
 While hooked, the target may not use their shield to attack or block.
 Additionally, the user cannot use their weapon to block or attack while the technique is in effect.
 The effect ends when either the user chooses to drop it as a concurrent action or the target succeeds on a contested STR check.
 The target may initiate a contested STR test as a simple action.
+If the target has a Block action readied at the time the user attempts this technique and succeeds on the roll with a purple or better, the technique fails.

 Beat attack